jrfnl/clearPHP/_rules/good-practices/no-unused-arguments.md

 {% endhighlight %}

-Argument should always be used in a function, even if conditionally.
+Arguments should always be used in a function, even if conditionally.

 {% highlight php %}
 <?php